Skip Ribbon Commands

 As you get to know each other, your baby will gradually hold your gaze for longer and longer periods; you'll find ways to increase their tolerance—perhaps by holding them at certain distances, adjusting your voice level or modifying your expressions.

-Like adults, your infant will prefer certain people.
-And their favorites, naturally, will be her parents.
+Like adults, your infant will prefer certain people, often their primary caretakers.
 Grandparents or familiar sitters may receive a hesitant smile at first, followed by coos and body talk.
 By contrast, strangers may receive no more than a curious stare or fleeting smile.
-This selective behavior shows she's starting to sort out who's who in their life.
+This selective behavior shows they're starting to sort out who's who in their life.

 At about 3 or 4 months old, they'll become intrigued by other children.
 If they have siblings, you'll see your baby beaming as their brothers or sisters talk to them.
 This fascination with children will increase as your baby gets older.